Arrowsmith Community Recreation Summer Highlights

-Much of September was dedicated to the planning, organizing and proofing of the semi-annual Arrowsmith insert in the Parksville Qualicum Beach Newspaper.
-The theme for the fall insert was “Take a Walk in Arrowsmith.”
-Articles were written, interviews conducted, photos taken and community events calendar compiled.
-The insert will be published in late October.
+Much of September was dedicated to the planning, organizing and writing of the semi-annual Arrowsmith insert in the Parksville Qualicum Beach News.
+The theme for the fall insert was “Creating a Community for Youth in Arrowsmith.”
+The insert will be published in mid-October.
 ACRA is very appreciative of the continued support of the PQBNews and community businesses that sponsor the insert.

-ACRA Recreation Coordinators attended community meetings in July, August and September to help organize and plan the Growing Wild Summer Camp, Blast from the Past Car Show, Coombs Candy Walk, the Food Skills for Families program, and all of the fall programs.
-The Recreation Coordinators also attend the Building Learning Together and YouthLINK monthly meetings.
+ACRA Recreation Coordinators attended community meetings in July, August and September to help organize and plan the Growing Wild Summer Camp, Coombs Candy Walk, the Food Skills for Families program, and all of the fall programs.

 Promotion and Registration

 ACRA continues to lend equipment and instruments to non-profit groups in Arrowsmith.
-During the summer months, instruments were provided to the Errington Hall for the Youth and Adult World Music Camps, and signage and safety equipment to the Oceanside Idlers Car Club, Coombs Fair and Silver Spurs riding group for fundraising activities.
-Craft supplies, music instruments and games were also lent for Errington Hi Neighbour Day.
+During the summer months, instruments were provided to the Errington Hall for the Youth and Adult World Music Camps, and signage and safety equipment to the Coombs Fair and Silver Spurs riding group for fundraising activities.